Discover more from Alex Ewerlöf Notes

 You can check your company ladder to see what exact treats they consider for leadership.

 Don’t focus too much on the ladder, however.
 Most of them are broken.
-A better option is to take full responsibility of your career growth and look for opportunities to make an impact larger than yourself.
+A better option is to take full responsibility for your career growth and look for opportunities to make an impact larger than yourself.

 Look at the adjacent teams and see where things are falling between the crack?
 Listen to complaints and see which one you can reduce or eliminate.